tgh-apil/Reusable-N95-Respirator/README.md

 We have made every effort to make the system as safe as possible and to provide documentation and educational materials for its use, should it be necessary, in order to minimize the very significant risks of iatrogenic harm.

-Any clinical application requires close monitoring of patients by automated systems and living, breathing care providers familiar with the system and its hazards.

 It is posted here in order to facilitate rapid knowledge sharing and research on strategies for addressing the global ventilator shortages.